Cozy Onion Boil Recipe for Winter Days

 Chef's tips for making this recipe

-The onion boil is an underrated classic that sits somewhere between onion soup and vegetable soup.
-As the onions simmer, they soften and release natural sweetness, creating a deeply comforting broth with very little effort.
+Onion broth is an underrated gem that sits somewhere between classic onion soup and a vegetable soup.
+As the onions simmer gently, they soften and release their natural sweetness, creating a broth that's both simple and deeply flavorful.

 Serving Suggestions

-Serve this onion boil hot, preferably in a big bowl you can wrap your hands around.
-It's perfect as a light dinner, a starter, or even a comforting lunch on cold days.
-Pair it with crusty bread or enjoy it on its own as one of those warm meals for cold days that proves simple food can still be deeply satisfying.
+Serve this broth piping hot in a big bowl you can wrap your hands around.
+It's perfect as a light dinner, a starter, or even a cozy lunch on a chilly day.
+Pair it with some crusty bread or enjoy it on its own to fully appreciate its comforting simplicity.

 Frequently Asked Questions